Getting started with your indoor vegetable garden

 - A young plant develops its roots, stem, twigs, leaves and the sap flows well.

-- Nutrition: Only 20% of the nutrition a young plant gets from the soil.
-What the plant gets from the soil in this phase is mainly nitrogen for leaf growth and to a lesser extent phosphorus for root development and later also the formation of flowers.
-Potassium is there for the metabolic processes in growth, to put it simply: the chemistry in the plant.
-Later, potassium also helps with fruit formation.
+- Nutrition: A young plant only gets 20% of its nutrients from the soil.
+What the plant does get from the soil at this stage is primarily nitrogen for leaf growth and, to a lesser extent, phosphorus for root development and, later, flower formation.
+Potassium is needed for metabolic processes during growth—simply put, the plant's chemistry.
+Later, potassium also aids in fruit set.

-- Light: The plant gets 80% of its nutrition from light, from blue light, +/- 6000 to 6500 Kelvin is ideal.
-With a good soil but no light, most plants have no chance of survival.
-Growing early without light gives spindly plants that anxiously search for light.
+- Light: The plant gets 80% of its nutrients from light, from blue light. +/- 6000 to 6500 Kelvin is ideal.
+With good soil but no light, most plants don't stand a chance of survival.
+Growing early without light results in spindly plants that anxiously search for light.

 - Water: A plant, just like humans, consists largely of water, so it is logical that water is essential for young plants.

 - Oxygen: Here too, a plant needs oxygen to live.
-The chemical processes in a plant need oxygen.
-The leaves take it from the air, the roots take it from the soil.
-In caked soil, little will grow.
+The chemical processes within a plant require oxygen.
+The leaves absorb it from the air, and the roots absorb it from the soil.
+In compacted soil, little growth will occur.

-- Heat: Heat is less important for the growth of a young plant than for germination.
-It is still important but a pepper plant that germinates in 5 days at 28°C will develop perfectly as a young plant at 18°C, as long as it gets enough light.
+- Warmth: Warmth is less important for young plants' growth than for germination.
+It's still important, but a pepper plant that germinates in 5 days at 28°C will develop perfectly as a young plant at 18°C, as long as it gets enough light.

 Needs of mature vegetable garden plants

 - When the plant matures .
-And in the case of flowers or fruit crops, flowers and/or fruits form
+And in the case of flowers or fruiting plants, flowers and/or fruits form

-- Nutrition: Root and leguminous plants hardly need any nutrition.
-If you do crop rotation, there is usually enough nutrition left over from the previous crop to let the plants grow.
-For leafy vegetables, you can maintain the nutrition pattern of young plants.
-Nitrogen is the most important, phosphorus and potassium can be administered in low doses.
-We do not eat the root or the foliage of fruit crops, cabbage crops, but the fruit.
-And potatoes are tubers, but they are also big eaters.
-We give these plants a lot of phosphorus and potassium in the phase towards maturity.
-Check the instructions carefully to see how much and in which phase you use the nutrients.
-Another solution is to make comfrey manure , which is free and very nutritious for cabbages, fruit crops and potatoes .
+- Feeding: Root and leguminous plants require very little feeding.
+If you rotate crops, there's usually enough left over from the previous crop to help the plants grow.
+For leafy vegetables, you can follow the feeding pattern for young plants.
+Nitrogen is the most important; phosphorus and potassium can be applied in low doses.
+With fruit crops like cabbage, we don't eat the roots or foliage, but the fruit.
+And while potatoes are tubers, they're also big eaters.
+We feed these plants plenty of phosphorus and potassium as they approach maturity.
+Check the instructions carefully to determine how much and in which phase you use the nutrients.
+Another solution is making comfrey manure, which is free and very nutritious for cabbages, fruit crops, and potatoes.

-- Light: During fruiting, the plant can use slightly warmer light than during germination or as a young plant.
-The Kelvin value that stimulates flower formation is 3000 to 3500.
-Personally, I make sure that the plants can go into the greenhouse or conservatory around flower formation.
-The sun then gives them all the light they need.
-During fruiting, the plants benefit from even warmer light that has values of 2500 to 3000 Kelvin.
-Here again, the outdoor sun is your best friend.
-It has a full spectrum of light colours.
+- Light: During fruiting, the plant can benefit from slightly warmer light than during germination or as a young plant.
+The Kelvin level that stimulates flowering is 3000 to 3500.
+Personally, I make sure the plants can go into a greenhouse or conservatory around flowering time.
+This way, the sun provides them with all the light they need.
+During fruiting, the plants benefit from even warmer light, between 2500 and 3000 Kelvin.
+Here too, the sun is your best friend.
+It has a full spectrum of light colors.

-- Water: same as for young plants.
+- Water: Same as for young plants.
 Note that a mature plant has a deeper root system and needs less water.
-With its roots it can search very deep for water.
-If you grow in pots and the roots are limited, you do have to give more water.
+Its roots can reach very deep in search of water.
+If you're growing in pots and the roots are confined, you'll need to water more often.

 - Oxygen: same as in young plants.

-- Heat: Every plant has its own temperature at which it grows optimally.
-For most fruit crops, this is above 15 degrees.
-That is why we only plant these in the greenhouse or glasshouse after mid-May.
-If you do this earlier, they will not grow anyway or they may suffer frost damage.
-Unless you can add heat.
+- Warmth: Every plant has its own ideal temperature for growth.
+For most fruit crops, this is above 15 degrees Celsius.
+That's why we don't plant them in the greenhouse or conservatory until after mid-May.
+If they're planted earlier, they won't grow anyway or could suffer frost damage.
+Unless you can add more heat.

 Winter time and still pre-cultivating with aids

-Now you know what the needs of plants are and also know what they need in which growth phase.
-It will not surprise you that we cannot start growing plants in the winter.
+Now you know what plants need and what they need in each growth stage.
+It won't surprise you, then, that we can't start growing plants in winter.
 Unless you use some tools.
-For example, you can start earlier in the vegetable garden.
-Note that it is not advisable to sow certain crops indoors with tools.
-Root vegetables, for example.
-These do not like to be transplanted (I do it with Red beet and fennel ).
+This way, you can start your vegetable garden earlier.
+Note, however, that there's no point in pre-sowing certain crops indoors with tools.
+Root vegetables, for example, don't like being transplanted (I do, however, with beetroot and fennel ).

 Heat and light / a propagator and grow lights

-- Young plants : Once the seeds have germinated and the cotyledons have opened (10 to 20 days later depending on the plants), I remove the plants from the propagator .
-Now that the plants are standing upright, warmth is less important than light.
-I place the plants in a cooler place but keep them under the grow lights at 6400 Kelvin for 15 hours a day, do you remember baby milk ...?
-I also transplant the plants into 9 cm pots with potting soil for vegetable gardens, their first nutrition via the roots.
-There is enough nutrition in that potting soil for 6 weeks.
-I regularly pour water into the tray in which the 9 cm pots are placed.
-After those six weeks we are in the second half of February and I transplant the plants into 15 cm pots with extra potting soil and nutrients.
-The pepper plants remain under the lights, 15 hours a day.
-That is from when I get up in the morning until just before bedtime.
+- Young plants : Once the seeds have germinated and the cotyledons open (10 to 20 days later, depending on the plants), I remove the seedlings from the propagator.
+Now that the plants are standing tall and proud, warmth is less important than light.
+I place the plants in a cooler spot, but keep them under the grow lights at 6400 Kelvin for 15 hours a day—remember baby formula?—I also transplant the seedlings into 9cm pots with vegetable garden potting soil , which provides their first root-feeding.
+This potting soil contains enough nutrients for six weeks.
+I regularly water the tray containing the 9cm pots.
+After those six weeks, it's the second half of February, and I transplant the seedlings into 15cm pots with extra potting soil and nutrients.
+The pepper plants remain under the lights for 15 hours a day.
+That's from when I get up in the morning until just before bedtime.
 When flowers form, I cut them out.
-I want to invest in a sturdy plant first, the fruits come later.
-The first longer days come at the end of March, beginning of April.
-In those days the plants move to the windowsill.
-There they get a broader spectrum of light and I can give the flowers free rein.
+I want to invest in a sturdy plant first; the fruits will come later.
+The first longer days arrive in late March or early April.
+During those days, I'll move the plants to the windowsill.
+There, they'll get a broader spectrum of light, and I can let the flowers flourish.

-- Growing up : Only after mid-May do I plant the peppers in full, rich soil in the greenhouse or hothouse where they produce fruit very quickly.
-The leaves of these plants become a beautiful deep green.
-The experiment where I grew a surplus of seedlings on the windowsill last year resulted in pale green plants that later had a lot of problems with flower formation and fruit formation.
-The plants that received a lot of light in their youth, I got a lot of harvest from.
-I also had to prune them regularly, unlike the windowsill plants that remained small and gave small fruits.
+- Maturing : Only after mid-May do I plant the peppers in open, rich soil in the greenhouse or conservatory, where they produce fruit very quickly.
+The leaves of these plants turn a beautiful deep green.
+Last year's experiment, where I grew a surplus of seedlings on the windowsill, resulted in pale green plants that later had many problems with flower and fruit set.
+The plants that received plenty of light in their youth yielded a very large harvest.
+I also had to prune them regularly, unlike the windowsill plants, which remained small and produced small fruit.

 when does it go wrong